ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 The Designated Expert (DE) is expected to ensure that:

 - all registrations follow the template presented in {{IANA-rs-discovery-template}}.
-- the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
+- the field's definition is sufficiently orthogonal to other fields defined in the registry so as avoid overlapping functionality.
-- the claim's definition specifies the syntax and semantics of the claim in sufficient detail to allow for RS to be able to communicate with the AS.
+- the field's definition specifies the syntax and semantics of the fields in sufficient detail to allow for RS to be able to communicate with the AS.

 ### Registry Template {#IANA-rs-discovery-template}

 Name
-: The name of the parameter.
+: The name of the field.

 Type
-: The JSON data type of the parameter value.
+: The JSON data type of the field value.

 Reference
-: The specification that defines the token.
+: The specification that defines the field.

 ### Initial Registry Contents {#IANA-rs-discovery-contents}